Mary Lou Retton: Political views

-Non-sports honors
+Honors

 Retton's hometown, Fairmont, West Virginia, named a road and a park in the town after her.
-Having retired from gymnastics after winning an unprecedented third American Cup title in 1985, as noted above, she later had cameo appearances as herself in Scrooged and Naked Gun : The Final Insult.

 In 1985, she received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member General Chuck Yeager.

 Retton was elected to the National Italian American Sports Hall of Fame in 1992.
 In 1993, the Associated Press released results of a sports study in which Retton was statistically tied for first place with fellow Olympian Dorothy Hamill as the most popular athlete in America.
 In 1997, Retton was inducted into the International Gymnastics Hall of Fame.
 In January 2020, Retton was the first woman inducted into the Houston Sports Hall of Fame.

 Compensated endorsements

 During the 1990s, Retton worked as a spokeswoman, appearing in advertisements for the U.S. drugstore chain Revco.

-Retton has many commercial endorsements, including bowling and shampoo.
+Retton has had many commercial endorsements, including bowling and shampoo.
 She was the first female athlete to be pictured on the front of a Wheaties box, and General Mills stated that Wheaties sales improved after her appearance.
-In 2019, Retton became a spokesperson for Australian Dream, a pain relief cream.
-She is a frequent analyst for televised gymnastics and attended The University of Texas at Austin after the Olympics.
+In 2019, Retton became a spokesperson for Australian Dream, a pain relief cream; and briefly, in 2023 as a spokesperson for Colonial Penn Life Insurance.

-The USA Gymnastics scandal
+Safe Sport Authorization Act of 2017

-Retton was thrust back into the spotlight when the USA Gymnastics sex abuse scandal hit the news in 2016.
-When the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017 was introduced to the 115th Congress, she and other members of USA Gymnastics met with the bill sponsor, Senator Dianne Feinstein, with the aim of convincing her to drop the bill.
-Despite these efforts, on February 14, 2018, the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017 was signed into law and became effective immediately.
+After the USA Gymnastics sex abuse scandal hit the news in 2016, the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017 was introduced to the 115th Congress.
+Retton and other members of USA Gymnastics met with the bill sponsor, Senator Dianne Feinstein, with the aim of convincing her to drop the bill.
+Despite these efforts, on February 14, 2018, the act was signed into law and became effective immediately.